 I also have the honour of being a member of the Stratford-Perth Contingent of the Blue Springs Gilwell Reunion (Ontario, Canada) since 1996.
 Someday I'll get back to Gilwell...

 Mostly these days I am just an alumni member of the District Committee who keeps paying dues to support the program.
-In recent months, since I received my amateur radio license in April 2013, I have started to work with the WD9BSA amateur radio group out at Camp Belzer.
-The group hopes eventually to sponsor a Venture Crew that will be composed of FCC-licensed youth amateur radio operators who will actually run the radio station.
+After I received my amateur radio license in April 2013, I started to work with the WD9BSA amateur radio group out at Camp Belzer.
+While we did manage to charter, it didn't last, and the Crew (so far as I am aware) returned its charter in early 2020.

 After getting deeply involved with L-Soft's LISTSERV® product in 1986, so many years ago that I predate the company's existence as a user (yes--this is possible), I decided to join up as a documentor back in 1994 and since then have become a Senior Product Engineer.
 Other than Eric Thomas himself, I am the most senior employee :)